haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 Hopefully this document will ~~secure my legacy~~ help you with your job here.

-If you have any questions at all about your job here, the program I made, or even if you just want to have a nice chat, you can certainly contact me.
+If you have any questions at all about this document, about your job here, the program I made, or even if you just want to have a nice chat, you can **contact me**!
 In most jobs, you're supposed to work with a team and have a mentor, but if you're like me and working solo on a cloud project, you won't be getting that luxury.
 If need be, I can be your mentor... for a price.
 And that price is apparently nothing.
-So yeah just contact me I guess.
+So yeah just contact me I guess. :)

 My email is 'haoda.fan@outlook.com'.
-You can also find me through github: (https://github.com/haodafan), or linkedin (http://linkedin.com/in/haodafan), or you can just text me I guess (226 979 9881).
-Also please visit my website!!! http://haodafan.com
+You can also find me through linkedin (http://linkedin.com/in/haodafan), or you can just text me that's fine too (226 979 9881).

 Thank you!
 GL HF!